eleniaslanidou89/angular-tzn1d6/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-spdwpi)

-In this section, I've created an application that iterates through data and features components that communicate with each other.
+In this project, I've created an application that iterates through data and features components that communicate with each other.